-Describe the reasons for allocation priorities and any obstacles to addressing underserved needs
+Describe the reasons for allocation priorities and any obstacles to addressing underserved needs meet the goals of the ConPlan.

-The allocation priorities are based on the annual needs identified in coordination with other city departments.
-Public service allocations are determined by the participation from other providers to meet the goals of the ConPlan.
 HOME funds are balanced between development projects and single family housing needs.
 HESG allocation are targeted exclusively for the needs of the homeless population.